zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/index.md

 }
 ```

-Both classes contain properties whose types can be mapped to existing database types - `int`, and `string`  but they also contain properties that cannot be mapped.
+Both classes contain properties whose types can be mapped to existing database types - `int`, and `string`, but they also contain properties that cannot be mapped.
 There is no equivalent type in databases for the `Book` type or the `Author` type.
 Therefore they are viewed as navigation properties.

 The definition of the `Book` class allows each book to have at most one author through the `Author` navigation property (a _Reference_ navigation property having a multiplicity of zero or one), and the definition of the `Author` class allows each author to have many books through the `Books` navigation property (a _Collection_ navigation property having a multiplicity of _many_).
 Together, they define a one-to-many relationship.
 The principal entity in a one-to-many relationship is the one that has the collection navigation property, and the dependent entity is the one with the reference navigation property.